wp-plugins/contact-form-builder/readme.txt

 ###Features of Contact Form Builder

-*   Responsiveness
+*   Responsiveness.
-*   10 default form templates included
+*   10 default form templates included.
-*   Possibility of creating new forms based on the default templates
+*   Possibility of creating new forms based on the default templates.
-*   Possibility of changing the labels, content and options for each form
+*   Possibility of changing the labels, content and options for each form.
-*   Possibility of deactivating and arranging fields
+*   Possibility of deactivating and arranging fields.
-*   Support for additional attributes for each fields
+*   Support for additional attributes for each fields.
-*   Blocking IPs and word verification possibilities
+*   Blocking IPs and word verification possibilities.
 *   No possibility of adding new form fields, possibility to edit and enable/disable the large number of existing fields.
 *   Detailed Email Options both for the Administrator and User for receiving the submitted data.
-*   Emailing option to the administrator upon submitting a form
+*   Emailing option to the administrator upon submitting a form.
-*   Google Maps integration
+*   Google Maps integration.
-*   Possibility of sending the copy of the submitted data to the user
+*   Possibility of sending the copy of the submitted data to the user.
-*   Google ReCaptcha support for avoiding spam
+*   Google ReCaptcha support for avoiding spam.

 Upgrade to [WordPress Contact Form Builder](http://web-dorado.com/products/wordpress-contact-form-builder.html) to add features:

-*   37 themes based on various color schemes
+*   37 themes based on various color schemes.
-*   Submissions section
+*   Submissions section.
-*   Possibility of exporting the received data both in CSV and XML formats
+*   Possibility of exporting the received data both in CSV and XML formats.

 ### Supported languages Of Contact Form Builder